Rottingdean Walk: Circular 8 km

 Ovingdean to Castle Hill

-You don’t see much of Ovingdean on this walk, because as you approach the village you turn left down Beacon Hill (the road) but the village is pretty and dates back to Anglo-Saxon times.
+You don’t see much of Ovingdean on this walk, because as you approach the village you turn left down Beacon Hill (the road) but the village dates back to Anglo-Saxon times.
 It’s a conservation area with an 11th century church and lots of history.
 At the bottom of Beacon Hill, you cross over Greenways and up to Castle Hill.

 Ovingdean, East Sussex

 You can see the path clearly ahead and the climb is not as bad as it looks!
 Castle Hill is a nature reserve and a Site of Special Scientific Interest.
 Look out for the old sewer vent shaft that looks like a chimney.
-You’ll also see Roedean School ahead and then to your left as you skirt around it until views of Brighton and the Marina come back into view.
+You’ll also see Roedean School ahead and then to your left as you skirt around the school until views of Brighton and the Marina come back into view.
 Then you just follow the path back to the car.

 If you’ve enjoyed this Rottingdean walk, you may also enjoy: